monyschuk/EditableLabel/README.md

 `EditableLabel` offers a `text` binding, optional min- and max- width constraints, with scrolling or line wrapping support.
 Its two associated closures - `didChange` and `didEndEditing` differ slightly from their equivalents on `TextField` in that both provide the current string value as an argument.
 The `didEndEditing` closure also returns a `Bool` value which, if true, will dismiss the field editor.

 ## Sample Body Usage
+Here's some code from a scratchpad View I've created, showing how `EditableLabel` can be used:

 ```
     var body: some View {